SkylineCommunications/dataminer-docs/connector-help/connector_help/Keysight_U2040_X-Series.md

 # Keysight U2040 X-Series

 The Keysight U2040 X-Series is a device capable of executing power measurements over multiple measurement points.
-This driver can be used to monitor the power measurements collected by this device.
+This connector can be used to monitor the power measurements collected by this device.

 ## About